sebastian-software/compress-it/README.md

 sacrificing runtime performance.

-The combination of caching and use of better compression algorithms makes `shrink-ray` serve static files in [our benchmark](./benchmark) 3x faster than `compression` while using only one quarter as much CPU time.
+The combination of caching and use of better compression algorithms makes `compress-it` serve static files in [our benchmark](./benchmark) 3x faster than `compression` while using only one quarter as much CPU time.

-**Note:** this project was forked from `compression`, the standard Express/Connect compression middleware, and it stands on the shoulders of that impressive project.
+**Note:** this project was forked from `shrink-ray` which based upon `compression`, the standard Express/Connect compression middleware, and it stands on the shoulders of both impressive projects.

 ## Install